-In addition to our own events and speakers, our facilities are hired or used by others who must agree to the conditions specified both in our hiring policy and in this policy, which includes conditions designed to prevent bringing the HICC into disrepute.
-It is essential that speakers and hirers are aware of our policies and commit to adhering to them.
+In addition to our own events and speakers, our facilities are used by others who must agree to the conditions specified in this policy, which includes conditions designed to prevent bringing the HICC into disrepute.
+It is essential that speakers are aware of our policies and commit to adhering to them.
 This must include speakers addressing people not only in person, but also by any other remote broadcast or recorded media.